brendanshaw14/Nuggets-Team-35/DESIGN.md

 We describe each program and module separately.
 We do not describe the `support` library nor the modules that enable features that go beyond the spec.
 We avoid repeating information that is provided in the requirements spec.

-## Player

-> Teams of 3 students should delete this section.

-The *client* acts in one of two modes:

- 1. *spectator*, the passive spectator mode described in the requirements spec.
- 2. *player*, the interactive game-playing mode described in the requirements spec.

 ### User interface